Cruising Southern Spain and Portugal

 Day 1 — Barcelona, Spain

 Arrive in Barcelona, a city filled with the artistic treasures of Antoni Gaudí, Pablo Picasso, and Salvador Dalí.
-Embark the ship and enjoy dinner onboard this evening.
+Transfer to Tarragona to embark the ship and enjoy dinner onboard this evening.
 (D)

 Day 2 — Palma de Mallorca, Balearic Islands